SPAWN: WEIRD HORROR TALES ABOUT PREGNANCY, BIRTH AND BABIES

 Nominated for the Aurealis Award “Best Anthology 2021”.

-WINNER of the Australian Shadows “Best Short Fiction” category for “A Good Big Brother” by Matthew Tighe.
+WINNER of the Australian Shadows “Best Short Fiction” category for “A Good Big Brother” by Matt Tighe.

 Nominated twice in “Best Horror Short Story” Aurealis Award for “Sins of the Mother” by Tracie McBride, and “Mother Dandelion” by Antoinette Rydyr.